opensearch-project/project-website/_posts/2023-07-27-alert-anomaly-visual.md

 Here are a few terms you need to know:

 - _OpenSearch Dashboards visualizations_ are visualizations defined within a dashboard.
-- The _Anomaly Detection plugin_ is a free OpenSearch plugin that uses the [Random Cut Forest algorithm](https://github.com/aws/random-cut-forest-by-aws) (that is, an unsupervised algorithm for detecting anomalous data points within a dataset) to detect anomalies in aggregated data.
+- The _Anomaly Detection plugin_ is a free OpenSearch plugin that uses the [Random Cut Forest (RCF) algorithm](https://github.com/aws/random-cut-forest-by-aws) (that is, an unsupervised algorithm for detecting anomalous data points within a dataset) to detect anomalies in aggregated data.
-- The _Alerting plugin_ is a free OpenSearch plugin used to monitor and trigger alerts on OpenSearch's health and machine-generated logs.
+- The _Alerting plugin_ is a free OpenSearch plugin used to monitor and trigger alerts on OpenSearch health and machine-generated logs.

 ## Getting started